anirudhprmar/100-days-of-code/log.md

 **Today's Progress**: learned react and built backend for my fullstack prject (WisdomWave)

 **Thoughts:**  I dont how to make a functioning backend but im using a random tut and using it as a guide and doing things my way with my app

+### Day 12: March 28, 2025

+**Today's Progress**: worked on backend of the project

+**Thoughts:**  built controllers , sending jwt , middleware , and a lot of bugs when using postman to check up on how things are working and had to go through the entire code from start to understand the flow of backend